-This post was updated on 4 April 2020 to include information outlined in the media release Ensuring continued access to medicines during the COVID-19 pandemic published by the Australian Government Department of Health on 31 March 2020.
+This post includes information outlined in the media release Ensuring continued access to medicines during the COVID-19 pandemic published by the Australian Government Department of Health on 31 March 2020.

 - Coronavirus: New Bulk-Billed Health Services for At Risk Australians